 \end{figure}

 Figure \ref{fig:overhead} shows the overhead of SIGO and LSGO when the number of nodes and the shadowing parameter are varied.
-Figure 15 tells us three characteristics: (1) The overhead of both LSGO and SIGO decreases with an increase in the number of nodes; (2) The overhead improvement of SIGO over LSGO increases with an increase in the shadowing parameter; (3) The diﬀerence in overhead between SIGO and LSGO becomes smaller with an increase in the number of nodes.
+Figure 15 tells us: (1) The overhead of both LSGO and SIGO decreases with an increase in the number of nodes; (2) the overhead improvement of SIGO over LSGO increases with an increase in the shadowing parameter; (3) the difference in overhead between SIGO and LSGO becomes smaller with an increase in the number of nodes.
 The reason for (1) is that the total number of data packets successfully received by the destination node increases for both LSGO and SIGO, increasing the number of nodes.
 The reason for (2) is that the total number of data packets successfully received by the destination node increases in SIGO than in LSGO, increasing the shadowing parameter.
 In addition, this means that even though the total number of data packets successfully received by destination nodes increases in SIGO, the total number of data packets transmitted by all nodes does not increase signiﬁcantly compared to LSGO.
 The reason for (3) is that when the number of nodes is large, rebroadcasting by the intersection node does not always result in efficient communication.
 Suppose there is a building in the direction of the destination node and a street intersection node rebroadcasts the packet in SIGO.
 In that case, nodes on two different roads forming the intersection are likely to be selected as relay candidate nodes when the number of nodes large.
 In this situation, the possibility that a low priority candidate node cannot receive packets from a high-priority relay candidate node due to the shadowing effect of a building increases.
 As a result, redundant rebroadcasting increases because the rebroadcasting by a low-priority relay candidate node is not canceled.
 Figure \ref{fig:overhead_reason} shows an example of this situation.
 The packets rebroadcasted by the street intersection node are received by nodes 1-4.
 Nodes 1, 2, 3, and 4 have a higher priority in that order.
 Ideally, only node 1 should rebroadcast the data packet.
 However, even if node 1 rebroadcasts the packet, nodes 3 and 4 cannot receive it due to the shadowing effect and rebroadcast.

 \begin{figure}[!ht]